Selective Prediction Guide#

 model = train_model(train_loader)

-# 3. Evaluate on validation set to choose threshold
+# 3. Get predictions and confidence on validation set

 Metrics#